 We offer two day programs at HopeWay, Partial Hospitalization (PHP) and Intensive Outpatient (IOP).
 These different levels of care offer treatment options for those not needing residential treatment, or for those who need a step-down after our Residential (RTC) program.
 During the admissions process, our clinical team will assess the appropriate level of care for every new client.

-Partial Hospitalization Day Treatment Programs
+Partial Hospitalization Day Treatment Programs in Charlotte, NC

 Clients attend group sessions with peers and participate in classroom-style educational sessions to learn coping strategies and effective tools for continuing on the path to recovery.
 Group topics may include:

 The treatment model includes many evidence-based psycho-educational skills and process groups using Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and a wide variety of integrative therapies including art, music, recreation, horticulture, health and wellness, and spiritual care.

 6 hours/day Monday- Friday.
 9 am - 4 pm.

 For a look at an example PHP schedule, click HERE.

 PHP with Housing (for those who don't live locally)